 5. Lightweight data storage for workflow outputs

-A Google Sheets connector makes this viable at scale by writing workflow outputs to a designated sheet the moment a process completes.
+A Google Sheets connector makes Google Sheets viable as an operational data layer by writing workflow outputs to a designated sheet the moment a process completes, without provisioning a database or involving a developer every time the structure needs to change.

-The following are the workflow output types where Google Sheets works most effectively as a lightweight data store when paired with a connector.
+The following are the workflow output types where Google Sheets works most effectively as a lightweight data store when paired with a connector:

 - Form submission workflows that write each incoming response to a structured Sheets table, preserving field order and formatting without manual cleanup